cybex-gmbh/laravel-multifactor/README.md

 }
 ```

-Update the Configuration:

-To use the method, add the new method to the `allowedMethods` array in the `config/multi-factor.php` file.
+3. Add the new method to the `allowedMethods` array in the `config/multi-factor.php` file:

 ```php
 'allowedMethods' => [